 To view more information on the HPAT Test and deadlines click here.

-The HPAT Ireland test will take place on Saturday 25th February 2017.
+The HPAT Ireland test took place on Saturday 23rd February 2019.

 There are free HPAT Practice Tools available from sites such as KAPTEST Global.

 Undergraduate medical schools in the UK are accessible through the UCAS application system.
 As in Ireland, they require HPAT-type assessments, alongside high academic results, which means that in many ways it is as difficult for Irish students to secure places in UK colleges as in Irish ones.

 One route that has been popular in recent years is the option of studying medicine in Europe.
 Medical schools have had their degrees fully accepted and recognised by the Irish Medical Council under the reciprocal arrangements that operate within the EU.

 Unfortunately, many of the medicine and veterinary programmes in EU universities are more expensive, at about €10,000 (though this can vary from country to country).